How do I know my English is good?

-Step 4: Eligible visitors pay Materials Fee: $40 + Hourly Rate: $7 per hour (paid for the whole month in advance)
+Step 3: Eligible visitors: Monthly Fees apply (paid for the whole month in advance)

 Canadian Language Benchmarks – What do they mean?

-The Canadian Language Benchmarks (CLB) is used in Canada to teach and test language learning for adults.
-It is important to understand the CLB if planning to go to English class, train, look for work or study at a College or University.
+The Canadian Language Benchmarks (CLBs) are used in Canada to teach and test language learning for adults.
+It is important to understand the CLBs if planning to go to English class, train, look for work or study at a College or University.
 The benchmarks describe tasks that people can do in listening, speaking, reading and writing.